OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

             # Create analysis unit that depends on all simulations
             analysis = AnalysisUnit(
                 name="final_analysis",
-                simulation_results=simulations,  # Depends on all simulations
+                simulation_results=simulations,  # depends on all simulations
                 settings=self.settings
             )